Artist

 ABOUT

-In November 2012 Batch's song M'Beugel has won the World Music Network's Battle of the Bands competition with a landslide public vote.
-After an EP and a debut album, Ndirarigne, Batch is now back with his much longed after second album.
-The album (2017) is called Xamle meaning Storyteller in his native Wolof.
+In November 2012, Batch's song "M'Beugel" won the World Music Network's Battle of the Bands competition with a landslide public vote.
+After an EP and a debut album, "Ndirarigne," Batch is now back with his much longed-for second album.
+The album (2017) is called "Xamle," meaning "Storyteller" in his native Wolof.

-"Beautiful voice, lovely acoustic music that breaths the melodies and traditions of the Baye Fall in Senegal."
+"Beautiful voice, lovely acoustic music that breathes the melodies and traditions of the Baye Fall in Senegal."

 "Batch's music is upbeat and compassionate.
 It makes me feel like part of the same family."